-With winter approaching, we need to think about the best way to keep our houses warm through to the spring thaw.
+With winter approaching, we need to think about the best way to keep our houses warm through the spring thaw.
 Maintaining indoor comfort during winter requires more than just making sure that the heating system is working in its best shape.
 A home must also have effective insulation, or all the heat that the furnace or another heater can produce will simply go to waste.

 Insulation in Winter

 People tend to think of insulation as something used during cold weather—and it certainly helps keep a house warm.
 Insulation is designed to slow down the movement of heat from one place to another through convection and conduction.
 If your home has proper insulation in its walls, attic, crawl space, basement, etc., it will prevent the warmth coming from your heating system from simply escaping to the outside.
-You’ll feel much more comfortable and won’t need to rung your heating system as often.
+You’ll feel much more comfortable and won’t need to ring your heating system as often.